Humber: Swimming

 On Saturday 26 August 1911, Alice Maud Boyall became the first recorded woman to swim the Humber.
 Boyall, then aged 19 and living in Hull, was the Yorkshire swimming champion.
 She crossed the Humber from Hull to New Holland Pier swimming the distance in 50 minutes, 6 minutes slower than the existing men's record.

 Since 2011, Warners Health have organised the 'Warners Health Humber Charity Business Swim'.
 Twelve swimmers from companies across the Yorkshire region train and swim in an ellipse from the south bank to the north bank of the estuary under the Humber Bridge over a total distance of approximately 1+1/2 mi.
 Since then, an organised group crossing at the Humber Bridge has become an annual event, with a small number of pre-selected swimmers crossing in a 'pod' which remains close together, in aid of Humber Rescue.

 In 2019, Hull-based competitive open water swimmer Richard Royal became the first person to attempt and complete a two-way swim across the estuary, beginning and finishing at Hessle foreshore, with Barton on the south bank as the mid-way point, fulfilling the land-to-land criteria, covering a total of 4,085 m.
 Royal holds the record for the fastest one-way swim across the Humber (35 minutes 11 seconds) and the fastest two-way swim (1 hour, 13 minutes, 46 seconds), certified by Guinness World Records and the World Open Water Swimming Association.
 He raised over £900 for Humber Rescue, who provided safety support during the swim.

 Ecology

 The Humber is home both to resident fish and those returning from the sea to their spawning grounds in Yorkshire, Lincolnshire and Derbyshire.
 Salmon, sole, cod, eel, flounder, plaice, sprat, lamprey and sand goby have all been caught within the estuary.
 It is also used by over-wintering birds, is a good breeding ground for bitterns, marsh harriers, little terns and avocets, and forms part of the Severn-Trent flyway, a route used by migratory birds to cross Great Britain.

 In 2019 the Yorkshire Wildlife Trust and the University of Hull re-introduced the river oyster into the Humber after a sixty-year absence.

+In popular culture

+Andrew Marvell's 1682 poem To His Coy Mistress refers to the Humber.